 Chondrolysis of 2nd MPJ arthritis before and after microfracture

-There is damage to the articular surface cartilage which can occur either from an acute injury or more commonly after repetative injury and/or wear and tear.
-If the the bones at the joint in questions are not aligned properly then this mechanically adds to the wear the the joint receives with activity and increases the propensity of this occuring.
+There is damage to the articular surface cartilage which can occur either from an acute injury or more commonly after repetitive injury and/or wears and tear.
+If the bones at the joint in questions are not aligned properly then this mechanically adds to the wear the joint receives with activity and increases the propensity of this occurring.
 Pictured below is linear damage to the articular surface of the 2nd metatarsal head.

-The following pictures are debridement of damaged cartilage that is abnorml in appearance and/or loose.
+The following pictures are debridement of damaged cartilage that is abnormal in appearance and/or loose.
 This is removed completely to expose the subchondral (underneath cartilage) bone plate.

-Drills holes are then placed through the bone plate to allow bleeding in the area which will aide in healing of the cartilage surface with fibrocartilage which is a kind of scarring of cartilage.
+Drills holes are then placed through the bone plate to allow bleeding in the area which will aid in the healing of the cartilage surface with fibrocartilage which is a kind of scarring of cartilage.

 Bunion & Hammertoes